The Lower Merion Soccer Club is the result of the merger of four small soccer

 Almost immediately, the soccer goals were up and the program was running.

-The first teams in the program were boys
+The first teams in the program were boys travel

 teams, which competed in the Delco Soccer League (which started in 1959).
 Gladwyne was the